Selling your house? Lighting can make a difference. You should know, staging can tip the scales in your favour!

 - Kitchen: Ah, the types of kitchen lighting.
 It’s where all the action happens.
 This room can be hard for proper kitchen light design, especially with kitchen decor ideas for limited space.
 Main areas like kitchen islands should have overhead pendants.
 Also, use task lighting in the places with the most traffic, so to speak.
 Add under-cabinet lighting or integrate recessed lighting above the sink and stove.

 - Bedroom: Much like the dining and living rooms, bedroom lighting is quite easy to design with ideas.
-Ideally, this space of your home should calm and sensual.
-Use a centered, overhead light source and add bedside lamps on the nightstands.
+Ideally, this space of your home should be calm and sensual.
+Use a centred, overhead light source and add bedside lamps to the nightstands.